wahyd4/aria2-ariang-docker/README.md

 One Docker image for file downloading, managing, sharing, as well as video playing and evening cloud storage synchronization.

-Furthermore, it's pretty small and ARM CPU compatible which means you can also run it on Raspberry Pi🍓. (**with proper arm docker image tag**)
+Furthermore, it's pretty small and ARM CPU compatible which means you can also run it on Raspberry Pi🍓.

 Last but not least, Auto HTTPS can't be more easy!